 6. Members shall at all times observe and demonstrate the highest standards of transparency, honesty and integrity in the conduct of their business affairs and shall not engage in any misleading or deceptive conduct.

-7. Members shall at all times comply with all laws of the Commonwealth and the State of NSW with particular regard to compliance with legislation and regulations governing Trade Practices, Fair Trading, Fair Work, Home Building, Employment, Anti-Bulling and Discrimination, Work Health and Safety and Security of Payment Legislation.
+7. Members shall at all times comply with all laws of the Commonwealth and the States of NSW and ACT with particular regard to compliance with legislation and regulations governing Trade Practices, Fair Trading, Fair Work, Home Building, Employment, Anti-Bulling and Discrimination, Work Health and Safety and Security of Payment Legislation.

 8. Members shall not suspend, cancel, repudiate or otherwise terminate a contract or other agreement to undertake work on behalf of a customer entered into in good faith without sufficient reason or just cause.